Thanks to the best traits of the German Shepherd dog (GSD), there are tons of German Shepherd mixes out there.

 Socialization, mental stimulation, and physical exercise are important to them.
 If you are active and love adventures, the Parson Russell Terrier German Shepherd mix is the right companion for you.

-The German Anatolian mix is a large designer dog with an independent streak.
+The German Anatolian Shepherd is a large designer dog with an independent streak.
 They are mostly found in Turkey, where crossing GSDs and Anatolian Shepherds is prevalent.

 This hybrid requires a firm and patient owner since it can display stubbornness and territorial tendencies.
 They should also have experience handling large dogs.